rksingh95/SocialNetwork/README.md

 # SocialNetwork
+For django admin view look into the directory django_admin in the project.

 This application helps user create the and delete, update the post.
 Post is connected with further like and comment features with multiple choice of likes as